outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-    - apply comedy structures to a problem space
+    - apply structures from relevant system (like comedy) to a problem space
+      - if its a joke that means its probably not a structure of truth, just like how if it's justified/earned it's likelier to be a stable structure (a component of truth) bc everything has a benefit/cost (so when the right investment matches the right costs, its likelier to achieve the goal)
       - surprising
         - different
         - opposite